 We evaluate strategic BI technology at Dresner Advisory Services, and this landscape has profoundly changed in the 35 plus years of this journey.

-And with it an evolution of the MartTech landscape, which I explored in a previous BLOG with the “father of MarTech” Scott Brinker of HubSpot.
+And with it an evolution of the martech landscape, which I explored in a post with the “father of MarTech” Scott Brinker of HubSpot.
 Whenever I am asked what has changed over this time my answer is quite simple – “everything”!

 At that point I thought back to a data literacy roundtable discussion Jonathan Scharr, who leads BI and analytics for Middlesex Health, and I gave at this year’s virtual Dresner Advisory Services Real BI Conference.
 We used a rather famous example “Napolean’s march” used by Ed Tufte, my economics professor at Yale to illustrate the concept of data visualization, and how this is but one way we can make our organization and team more data literate.

 This is a classic “a picture tells a thousand words”, and in our session, we showcased what we need to do to build a solid foundation of Data Literacy, including enabling self-service tools, how data scientists of varying expertise come together, and much more.

 Not surprisingly, Tufte is called by many the “father of Data Science” and is extraordinary to have studied with him and work with the “father of BI” Howard Dresner.
 Lightning does not strike often twice in the same place, so it is quite an honor to have had this experience.

 Theresa discussed in detail the concept of the “citizen data scientist” – not a full-time member of the data sciences team, part of a functional role/team, and who contributes to the overall data science effort in a part-time capacity.